Revised 6/27/2019

 The Working Connections Child Care section includes:

-Working Connections Child Care, or WCCC, is a child care subsidy program that helps families with children pay for child care to find jobs, keep their jobs, and get better jobs.
-Because all WCCC clients help pay for the cost of their child care by making a monthly copayment, we refer to WCCC clients as "consumers".
+Working Connections Child Care, or WCCC, is the child care subsidy program that helps families with children pay for child care to find jobs, keep their jobs, and get better jobs.
+The WCCC program is administered by the Department of Children, Youth and Families (DCYF).

 A family can get WCCC as long as they meet all of the program's eligibility requirements within 14 days of application (receipt of WCCC doesn't count toward the WorkFirst cash assistance five year time limit).
 The two main categories of WCCC-eligible families are:

 A WorkFirst Program Specialist or Social Service Specialist can give families who have questions and need WCCC coverage a copy of the flyer called General Information for WorkFirst Participants Needing Child Care Subsidy Assistance.
-For example, you may want to use the flyer when you complete or update an adult’s Individual Responsibility Plan.
+For example, you may want to use the flyer when you complete or update the participants Individual Responsibility Plan (IRP).
 The flyer gives basic information about how to apply for childcare.

 Tribal families are unique because they may participate in either a DSHS WorkFirst or a Tribal WorkFirst program and may require child care in order to participate.

-Tribal families continue to be unique because they have the benefit of "dual eligibility" for child care.
+Tribal families have the benefit of "dual eligibility" for child care.
 This allows families to receive child care coverage from either the WCCC program or through their tribal organization.
 The WCCC program doesn't require the Tribal family be denied child care by the tribe before applying for WCCC.
 If a tribal family finds they aren't eligible through the WCCC program, they can still apply through the tribe.

-Tribal families receiving WorkFirst cash assistance from a Tribal TANF Program look like non-WorkFirst cash assistance families but have the unearned income code of TT.
-The Tribal program will need to contact WCCC to verify participation within 14 days of application.
+Tribal families may receive their WorkFirst cash assistance from a Tribal TANF Program or from DSHS TANF program (Please see Worker Responsibilities - WAC 388-400-0005 for budgeting Tribal TANF).
+The Tribal program needs to contact WCCC to verify participation within 14 days of application.
 Tribal families who receive only food and/or medical benefits can be considered a Non-WorkFirst cash assistance recipient for WCCC purposes.

-A WorkFirst participant can be authorized for WCCC when they apply for TANF and/or begin participating in an approved WorkFirst activity.
-Child care will be terminated if the participant isn't placed in an approved WorkFirst activity within 14 days of application.
+A WorkFirst participant can be authorized for WCCC when they apply for TANF and/or begin participating in an approved WorkFirst activity as outlined in their Individual Responsibility Plan (IRP).
+Child care is terminated if the participant isn't placed in an approved WorkFirst activity within 14 days of application.

 WCCC consumers can choose to use licensed/certified family child care homes and child care centers.
 Consumers may also use what we call "in-home/relative" providers.
 An in-home/relative provider must be: